wodenx/Bodiless-JS/packages/bodiless-documentation/doc/About/DesignElementBasics.md

       <PageHeader />
     ```

-    Reload the homepage and make sure it renders as expected!
-We could take this step farther and create a `HeaderImage` that combines these together in `src/components` and that is reused between all the pages.
-It could also have linkable header image, apply the title over the image, etc. We will leave this as exercise for you to do on your own.
+    Reload the homepage and make sure it renders as expected.
+We could take this
+    step farther and move our `HeaderImage` to `src/components` and reuse it
+    across all the pages.
+It could also have linkable header image, apply the
+    title over the image, etc. We will leave this as exercise for you to do on
+    your own.

-While this a simple component we are wrapping in the design, proceeding in this manner as the components grow in either functionality or complexity gives us a few benefits:
+While this a simple component we are wrapping in the design, proceeding in this
+manner as the components grow in either functionality or complexity gives us a
+few benefits:

 * Design is separated from the internal markup of the component.
-* Simplified Styling: this simplifies styling of components and eliminates the normal css cascade that builds and grows over time.
+* Simplified Styling: this simplifies styling of components and eliminates the
+  normal css cascade that builds and grows over time.
-* Isolation: it keeps the styling isolated to the specific item minimizing the risk of affecting other non-related items.
+* Isolation: it keeps the styling isolated to the specific item minimizing the
+  risk of affecting other non-related items.
 * Reuseability as is or with extending.

-These benefits apply during the initial build and future changes benefit as well.
-For example, if there is a request to change a rendered H1 to H2 for SEO purposes, this can easily be achieved.
+These benefits apply during the initial build and future changes benefit as
+well.
+For example, if there is a request to change a rendered H1 to H2 for SEO
+purposes, this can easily be achieved.

 ## 6. Continue with wrapping the `Gallery` with Design API

-1. The current files in Gallery folder contain the templates defining how your component functions.
-Let's create a `token.tsx` and move the design styles to a separate file.
+1. The current files in Gallery folder contain the templates defining how your
+   component functions.
+Let's create a `token.tsx` and move the design styles to
+   a separate file.

     ```
     import {